mithunpaul08/habitus_clustering_senegal_nodes/README.md

 ```
 ## Inputs

-There are 3 types of inputs expected to this code.
+There are the inputs expected to this code.

 - causal variables
 - effect variables
 - verbs
+- masked language model

 Causal and effect variables, should be in the file